eciggaar/devops-workshop/openshift/3-Pipelines.md

 A pipeline consists of multiple so-called tasks that are executed in sequence and/or parallel.
 Tasks in their turn can contain one ore more steps.
 To get our code deployed to OpenShift, a couple of steps need to be executed.
 First, we need to run a Maven build of our Java code.
 Next, a Docker image needs to be created containing the runnable JAR.
 Finally, this Docker image needs to be deployed to the OpenShift cluster as a Knative service.

-The first two steps are put together into one Pipeline Task called `compile-and-build`.
-The deployment of the Knative service is performed by a seperate task called `deploy-using-kn`.
-This task consists of just one step.
+The retrieval of the source code is done in the first task called `fetch-source-repository`.
+Next, the Java code is compiled and tested using Maven.
+This is done in the `maven-build-and-test` task.
+Then, the using the Dockerfile that has been generated when creating our Quarkus Hello World project, the JAR file from the previous task is built into a Docker image and pushed to the local image registry.
+Finally, in the `deploy-using-kn` task, this Docker image is used to deploy a Knative service on OpenShift.

-Both tasks use so-called Pipeline Resources that serve as input and output for the task.
-The `compile-and-build` task needs a Git repo as input.
-It produces a Docker image as output.
-The second and final task will use this Docker image as input again.
-Besides these Pipeline resource both tasks use parameters as well to control how the tasks are run.
+The tasks use so-called workspaces to store and share the fetched source code and the Maven settings.

-All these resources are grouped together in what is called an OpenShift pipeline.
+All these resources are grouped together in what is called an OpenShift Pipeline.
 Take a look at the YAML below.

 ```yaml
 apiVersion: tekton.dev/v1beta1